timescale/docs.timescale.com-content/using-timescaledb/compression.md

 You can think of this option as the ORDER BY clause in a SQL query, but in this case used on your raw data when it is sent to the compression process.
 This option takes a data column as an argument.
-Additionally, this option is important because it directly impacts the compression rates as you’ll see.
+Additionally, this option is important because it directly impacts the compression rates you'll see.

 Compression is most effective when related data is close in magnitude or exhibits some sort of trend.
 In other words, random or out of order data will compress poorly.